hertogp/imagine/README.md

   - there's no clean up of files stored there
   - if an output filename exists, it is not regenerated but simply linked to.
   - `packetdiag` & `sfdp`s underlying libraries seem to have some problems.
-  - when creating a pdf, images are placed `nearest` to their fenced code block

   Some commands follow a slightly different pattern:
   - 'img' directive is ignored by commands that only produce ascii
   - ctioga2 defaults to pdf instead of png
   - flydraw produces a gif, not png
-  - gle also creates a pd-images/.gle subdir
+  - gle also creates a .gle subdir inside the images-dir
   - gri produces a ps, which is `convert`ed to png
   - imagine reads its codeblock as help-topics for which a codeblock is returned
   - plot reads its codeblock as the relative path to the file to process